 Further, from the foresaid notifications and amended provision of section 9(4), we can understand that the provisions of Section 9(4) of the CGST Act is not applicable to all registered persons, goods and services.
 It is applicable only to selected categories of registered person, goods and services.
 It is applicable only to selected categories of registered persons and Goods and services as and when notified by the government.

-• The ITC will be available for all the RCM goods and services used for the furtherance of business according to the GST paid.
+- Businesses can claim ITC for RCM goods and services used for business purposes based on the GST paid.
 And the service acquiring individual, who is also paying reverse charge can take the benefits of an input tax credit.

-Note: If in case, a dealer is unregistered under GST, then he is not allowed to deal in any interstate transactions.
+An unregistered dealer under GST cannot engage in interstate transactions.
 For any reverse charge mechanism to applicable, there must be only intra-state transactions.

 Also Read: About RCM in Bahasa language Indonesia